Bat Out of Hell: The Musical

 Telephone Bookings: +44 20 7492 1566

-The West End premiere of Jim Steinmsan’s Bat Out of Hell: The Musical
+Jim Steinman’s Bat Out of Hell: The Musical at the Dominion Theatre

-Based on the most influential albums of Jim Steinman’s collaboration with singer Meat Loaf, Bat Out of Hell is a high-octane rock‘n’roll musical that tears through over 20 of Steinmsan’s songs including I’d Do Anything For Love (But I Won’t Do That), You Took The Words Right Out Of My Mouth (Hot Summer Night), Dead Ringer For Love, It’s All Coming Back To Me Now, Two Out Of Three Ain’t Bad and Bat Out of Hell.
+Featuring 17 of Meat Loaf’s iconic songs including I’d Do Anything For Love (But I Won’t Do That), You Took The Words Right Out Of My Mouth (Hot Summer Night), Dead Ringer For Love, It’s All Coming Back To Me Now, Two Out Of Three Ain’t Bad and Bat Out of Hell.

-Andrew Polec (Strat) and Christina Bennington (Raven) will lead the cast alongside Rob Fowler (Falco), Sharon Sexton (Sloane), Aran MacRae (Tink), Danielle Steers (Zahara), Dom Hartley-Harris (Jagwire), Giovanni Spano (Ledoux) and Patrick Sullivan (Blake).
+The cast is led by Andrew Polec (Strat), Christina Bennington (Raven), Rob Fowler (Falco), Sharon Sexton (Sloane), Alex Thomas-Smith (Tink), Danielle Steers (Zahara), Wayne Robinson (Jagwire), Giovanni Spanó (Ledoux) and Patrick Sullivan (Blake).